 In this fun, engaging experience, students will meet a few live animals such as turtles, snakes, a silky dove, a screech owl and more.
 Explore animal adaptations and have a hands-on look at fur, teeth, skulls, and other animal treasures.

-Base price: $10 per student (10 students minimum at this price) for 1 program hour
+Base price: $10 per student for 1 program hour

 With raptors: $50 extra per program (no extra charge for non-raptor animals)